catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.md

 	0.2.0.13 (12.11.2015) Finally implement Arrangements and Tones and song Groups 0.2.0.14 (20.06.2016) analyse acuracy on conversion to ps3 (1979,7army..)
 	0.3 (10.05.2016) full release (anyone can download and use the tool..no bugs..and all un-implemented features disabled), repack wo bugs, edit screens functional
-	wip: 0.3.0.1 (03.06.2016) (90%) Remove getlastconversiondate from Duplicates as already coming from the arrangements table
+	0.4 (21.11.2016) Major improvements
-	wip: 0.3.0.2 (20.06.2016) (20%) has_section flag(to be tested with a song missing sections);
+	wip: 0.4.0.1 (03.06.2016) (90%) Remove getlastconversiondate from Duplicates as already coming from the arrangements table
-	wip: 0.3.1 (31.07.2016) (10%) HTML&Excel exports
+	wip: 0.4.0.2 (20.06.2016) (20%) has_section flag(to be tested with a song missing sections);
-	tbr: 0.3.1.1 (15.07.2016) Implement a logic to properly read DLCManager renamed DLCs
+	wip: 0.4.1 (31.07.2016) (10%) HTML&Excel exports
-	tbr: 0.3.2 move Import DB to Main.DB or at least use an official data source as DB source to also be able to edit from the grid
+	tbr: 0.4.1.1 (15.07.2016) Implement a logic to properly read DLCManager renamed DLCs
-	tbr: 0.3.3 ?move Access code to project? or from hardcoded to views
+	tbr: 0.4.2 move Import DB to Main.DB or at least use an official data source as DB source to also be able to edit from the grid
-	wip: 0.3.4 (03.10.2016) (10%) use parameterized SQL everywhere (&/ integrate template DB into project or a SQL DB)
+	tbr: 0.4.3 ?move Access code to project? or from hardcoded to views
-	wip: 0.4 (21.10.2016) (85%) Redesign MainDB+Edit Screens
+	wip: 0.4.4 (03.10.2016) (10%) use parameterized SQL everywhere (&/ integrate template DB into project or a SQL DB)

-		# Date: 126.05.2016
+		# Date: 12.01.2016
 		# Document Name: Rocksmith DLC Management tool README
 						(fork of rocksmith-custom-song-toolkit)
 		# Document purpose: To describe the functionailities and the way to change, the NEW tab that enable MASS Manipulation of Rocksmith DLC Library